Gmugra/net.cactusthorn.config/README.md

 ### Caching
 By default, `ConfigFactory` caches loaded properties using source-URI (after resolving system properties and/or environment variable in it) as a cache key.
-To not cache properties related to the URI(s), use the `addSourceNoCache` methods instead of `addSource`
+To not cache properties related to the URI(s), use the `addSourceNoCache` methods instead of `addSource`.

 ## FYI : Eclipse